void

 Background

-Karlův most is the oldest and most famous bridge in Prague and the second oldest bridge in Czechia after the one in Písek.
+Karlův most (Charles Bridge) is the oldest and most famous bridge in Prague and the second oldest bridge in Czechia after the one in Písek.
 It connects the Malá Strana and Staré město.
 As a landmark and tourist attraction it belongs to the most famous in the country.

 Construction was started in 1357 under Charles IV's reign and the bridge is named after him.
 Around 1700 it was given the shape known today and the barock statues were erected in this period.
 The bridge has repeatedly been threatened by high water levels but escaped the great flood of 2002 without damage, but in 1890 it was partly destroyed.